avantrec/soco-cli/README.md

 ## Alternative Discovery

-Sonos CLI depends on the speaker discovery mechanisms in SoCo (unless one knows and uses the speaker IP addresses directly).
-This should work for most people, but there are issues (related to multicast forwarding) on some networks that can prevent Soco from finding speakers.
-There is also an issue if there is more than one Sonos system ('Household') on the same network, as would be the case if there is a 'split' S1/S2 Sonos system: SoCo discovery will pick one of the systems, and your required speaker may not be in that system.

-To overcome these issues, Soco CLI provides an alternative discovery mechanism that scans the network for Sonos devices without depending on multicast, and which works with multiple Sonos systems on the same network.
-This mechanism scans your local network(s) for Sonos devices and caches the results for use in subsequent invocations of the `sonos` command.
-These will execute immediately, without the discovery delay.
+Sonos CLI depends on the speaker discovery mechanisms in SoCo, which uses mDNS multicast to discover Sonos devices when they are referenced by speaker name.

+Sonos CLI also provides an alternative discovery process, which works by scanning the network(s) to which your device is attached, and generating and saving a list of Sonos speaker names and other information.

+There are three reasons why you might want to use this alternative mechanism:

+1. On some networks, particularly on WiFi, multicast forwarding does not work properly.
+This prevents normal SoCo speaker discovery.

+2. If you have two Sonos systems on the same network, for example when there is a 'split' S1/S2 system, normal SoCo discovery will find only one of the systems, which may not include the speaker you want to control.
+In this case, discovery will fail.

+3. It's often faster and more convenient to use the local cached speaker list.
+For example, speaker name matches can be case insensitive and can match on substrings.

+It should be noted that it's always possible to avoid any kind of discovery step by using a speaker's IP address directly.

 ### Usage